Techtonica/curriculum/projects/weather-app.md

 - [ ] Inside the server folder in your server.js file do a fetch request to the Weather API (note start off with the city hardcoded into the URL)
       ![Code Example](https://raw.githubusercontent.com/Yosolita1978/screenshoots/836e1da625022b836f2aef42b3cace63563782a7/Week7/Screen%20Shot%202022-09-05%20at%206.15.14%20PM.png)

-## Part 2 - Connecting the API in the frontend
+#### Part 2 - Connecting the API in the frontend

 When you press the submit button on the form you will get data from the API.
 Make sure you understand the JSON object and add a few more items to the page (such as wind speed)

 - [ ] Choose at least 3 more pieces of information from the HTTP response to your React front end
 - [ ] Render the weather information inside a component

-## Part 3 - Creating a form to dynamically change the city
+#### Part 3 - Creating a form to dynamically change the city

 - [ ] In the WeatherForm component create a form that will get a city from a user
 - [ ] Inside the client folder in your script.js file, add the city to the Fetch request (think: how do you get data from a child to a parent?)
 - [ ] Change the Express route to accept the city parameter and add it dynamically to your URL

-## Guide code
+## Guide Code

-You can see a guide code working with hard-code data [here](https://github.com/Yosolita1978/HardCodeDataWeatherApi) You can see a guide code working with real data with a API_KEY[here](https://github.com/Yosolita1978/RealDataWeatherAPI)
+You can see a guide code working with hard-code data [here](https://github.com/Yosolita1978/HardCodeDataWeatherApi) You can see a guide code working with real data with a API_KEY [here](https://github.com/Yosolita1978/RealDataWeatherAPI)

+## Project Planning
+**Use these project planning skills (below) to help you make your Weather App a more appealing addition to your portfolio of projects.**

+Hot tip: you will also use some of these planning skills during your final projects, so get started in trying to implement the below **optional** points with this week’s app.

+#### Presentation
+- You can show that your DB / Third-Party API and endpoints work.
+- You are able to demo event handling.
+- You can show that your files have been deployed.

+#### Code
+- You have comments that explain each data call,  event handler, and each function.
+- You can show that you have event handling that manipulates data adequately across the frontend to the server and vice versa.
+- Your state and updated state naming makes sense.
+- Clean file structure with organization that makes sense according to best practice.

+#### README
+- Nice-to-have/secondary or stretch goals
+- Technologies used